 Edinburgh Zoo is constantly being updated with new enclosures being created for the animals.
 There are educational facilities for both children and adults, and a visit here may well inspire you and make you want to save the animals of the world.

-Located at Corstorphine Hill, about 4 miles from the centre of Edinburgh, and set in 80 acres of beautiful parkland, there is something for everyone.
-You will meet Gorillas, Polar Bears, lions and tigers, giraffes, camels and monkeys, and more.
-The new ape accommodation hosts a group of lowland gorillas, the first to be seen in Scotland, and the Zoo also boasts the first penguins to be seen outside of the South Atlantic.
+Located at Corstorphine Hill, about 4 miles from the centre of Edinburgh, and set in 80 acres of beautiful parkland, there is literally something for everyone.
+Walk around and meet Giraffes, Tigers, Lions, Camels, Monkeys, and more.
+The Zoo boasts the first Penguins to be seen outside the South Atlantic.

-The penguin house is one of the most popular attractions and the highlight has to be the daily “Penguin Parade.”
+The Penguin house is one of the most popular attractions here, and without doubt the main highlight has to be the daily “Penguin Parade.”

 If you have enough time, you can follow the conservation trail, which is there to raise public awareness of nature conservation, and there is also a rainy weather trail to help keep you dry in wet weather, which is not a bad idea when you’re in Scotland.